Home to the Beaumont family since 1810, the Palladian building sits by the River Tyne at Bywell, Northumberland.

 Historic Houses members visit for free.
 Admission is by guided tour on selected dates only.

-The tours are at 11.30am and 1.00pm each day.
-The doors open 30 minutes prior to the start of each tour when complimentary tea/coffee/biscuits are on offer.
+The tours are at 11.30am and 1.30pm each day.
+The doors open 30 minutes prior to the start of each tour.

 - Guide dogs welcome